puwei/DanielTakeshi.github.io/new-start-here/index.md

 - [Hearing Aids: How They Help and How They Fall Short in Group Situations][11]
 - [Technical Term Dilemma][21]

-Finally, here are a few random posts that I thought were interesting.
+Finally, here are a few random posts that I still think are interesting:

-- [The BVLC (BAIR) Retreat: Disaster Averted!][18]
+- [Five Years of Blogging][31]
 - [Why Computer Science is a Good Major for Deaf Students][12]
-- [It's Time to Ditch PowerPoint and Word in Favor of LaTeX][24]

 [1]:https://danieltakeshi.github.io/2015-12-21-review-of-advanced-robotics-cs-287-at-berkeley/
 [2]:https://danieltakeshi.github.io/2015-12-17-review-of-deep-reinforcement-learning-cs-294-112-at-berkeley/